4lpha255/MK7-Revolution/docs/README.md

 # CTRPluginFramework-RevolutionBase
-A [CTRPluginFramework](https://github.com/PabloMK7/CTRPluginFramework-BlankTemplate) + [BigBaseV2](https://github.com/Pocakking/BigBaseV2) plugin with some improvements.\
+A CTRPluginFramework & BigBaseV2 plugin with some improvements.\
 Strictly for educational purposes.

 ## Build